peterhinch/micropython-vs1053/SYNCHRONOUS.md

 On a Pyboard 1.1 recording worked without loss at up to 25K samples/s stereo.
 A sample rate of 32K caused `record` to report values > 768.
 The audio exhibited artifacts.

+Recording at 8000sps produces about 4KiB/s for mono files, 8KiB/s for stereo.
+Both mono and stereo files play back correctly on the VS1053b.
+Stereo files also played back on the Linux players tested.
+Mono files played on VLC but not on rhythmbox.
+It would seem that the file header is incorrect but despite some effort I have failed to spot the problem.